fabricioFalcao/recipes-app/README.md

 👨‍💻 **What was developed**

-In this project, we develop a recipe app using the latest React ecosystem features: Hooks and Context API!
+In this project, we developed a recipe app using the latest React ecosystem features: Hooks and Context API!
 The app allows users to view, search, filter, favorite, and track the preparation progress of food and drink recipes.

-⚠️ **The database consist of two distinct APIs: one for food and another for drinks.**
+⚠️ **The database consisted of two distinct APIs: one for food and another for drinks.**

-The layout focuses on mobile devices, so all prototypes will be developed on smaller screens.
+The layout focused on mobile devices, so all prototypes were developed on smaller screens.

 📝 **Skills**